-3 Termination revenue and costs will not normally be incurred for a service provider.
+3 Termination revenues and costs will normally not incur for a service provider.

 3 Principles for the use of margin squeeze tests in Market 15

 In this chapter, Nkom explains the principles that will be applied to margin squeeze tests.
 The principles are categorised as either conceptual or operational.
 Conceptual principles are independent of the concrete design of the margin squeeze model.
 Operational principles specifically describe what information is used in the margin squeeze test and are thus more closely related to the margin squeeze model.